PSAT and SAT Boot Camps

 The NH Mandatory SAT Test

-The NH Department of Education announced that, starting in 2016, it will use the new SAT I as the statewide assessment for juniors (instead of the Smarter Balanced Assessment) to meet federal requirements.
-Hence, a mandatory SAT I test is given to all juniors at RHS and throughout NH in March and the scores are submitted to colleges along with the scores on later test dates.
+The NH Department of Education uses the SAT I as the statewide assessment for juniors to meet federal requirements.
+Hence, a mandatory SAT I test is given to all juniors at RHS and throughout NH in the spring and the scores are submitted to colleges along with the scores on later test dates.

-The Reach High Scholars Program will grant the following awards to RHS students based on their scores on standard college admission tests:
+The Reach High Scholars Program will grant the following awards to RHSP members based on their scores on standard college admission tests: